Skatteetaten/vagrant-hashistack/template/dev/README.md

 You may edit the `99-override.hcl` or add you own.
 Any valid configuration added to these directories will be added and lexically merged.

-## Running code.
-Pre- and post-startup playbooks
+## Pre- and post-startup playbooks
 There are two directories called `playbooks/prestart` and `playbooks/poststart`.
 These will run ansible tasks before and after the hashistack is started,
 and the syntax in the [example](/playbooks/prestart/0-example.yml) must be followed..